 Freezing pet-friendly ice lollies are a fun way to provide your pet with extra hydration while cooling them down in hot weather.
 Fill an ice lolly mould with a small amount of wet food and water, or a blended mix of apple and banana, and allow to freeze overnight.

 It’s important to encourage your pet to lick the lolly instead of biting it, as this can damage their teeth and can become a choking hazard.
 For this reason, we don’t suggest giving your pet ice cubes.
+We also don’t recommend giving your rabbit frozen treats, as this can cause gut stasis which disrupts their digestive tract.

 6. Add something sweet